KangHyunWook/Signal-Estimation/README.md

-# NYUAD
+# NYUAD Project

-Ongoing project for respiratory rate estimation
+An ongoing project for respiratory rate estimation, collaborating with New York University, Abudhabi.